Extracellular RNA: Detection

 Several methods have been developed or adapted to detect, characterize, and quantify exRNA from biological samples.
 RT-PCR, cDNA microarrays, and RNA sequencing are common techniques for RNA analysis.
 Applying these methods to study exRNAs mainly differs from cellular RNA experiments in the RNA isolation and/or extraction steps.

 RT-PCR

 For known exRNA nucleotide sequences, RT-PCR can be applied to detect their presence within a sample as well as quantify their abundance.
-This is done through first reverse transcribing the RNA sequence into cDNA.
+This is done through first reverse transcribing the RNA sequence into complementary DNA (cDNA).
 The cDNA then serves as a template for PCR amplification.
 The major benefits of using RT-PCR are its quantitative accuracy in a dynamic range and increased sensitivity compared to methods such as RNase protection assays and dot blot hybridization.
 The disadvantage to RT-PCR is the requirement of costly supplies, and the necessity of sound experimental design and an in-depth understanding of normalization techniques in order to obtain accurate results and conclusions.